loomio/loomio_help/content/legal/gdpr.md

 ## Data Protection Officer

 Loomio has appointed Robert Guthrie as the DPO for Loomio Cooperative.
-Enquiries can should be directed to [dpo@loomio.org](mailto:dpo@loomio.org).
+Enquiries can be sent to [dpo@loomio.org](mailto:dpo@loomio.org).